 We didn’t like the A-class because it felt like a bus and there weren’t a ton of sleeping areas in the ones we looked at.
 It looked like an amazing option for retirees but wasn’t functional for what we were looking for.
 As first-time RV owners, the A-class was a bit longer than what we needed as well.

 In other words a tow behind.
 We didn’t opt for a fifth wheel because we didn’t want to purchase another vehicle to tow it.
 Plus, I don’t really understand the appeal unless you get a 41-footer with multiple bedrooms.
 A lot of the ones we looked at were small one-bedrooms, which didn’t suit our needs.
 I wanted an RV so I could travel comfortably.
 Work while on the road.
 Not have to stop for bathroom breaks or diaper changes etc.

 In a fifth wheel, you’re just traveling in the car, like a normal road trip.
 That didn’t sound exciting to me.
 From a safety perspective, I didn’t love that everyone would have to get out of the car to get in the fifth wheel while someone set everything up.
 You can’t just pull off the road or pull over to sleep as easily as you can in a C-class RV.
 Another con was that if you had car issues you’d no longer be mobile.

 We looked at 3 different brand new C class models and walked through each one.
-The main thing we focused on was the height in the shower, the ability to separate spaces, and the number of sleeping areas.
+The main thing we focused on was the height of the shower, the ability to separate spaces, and the number of sleeping areas.
 Then we ranked them in order of our favorite.
 I asked Mikey which one he loved the best (to get him involved) and we both agreed the Jayco was the winner.